IntBio-UCD/parent_pops_common-gardens/scripts/UCD_climatedist_growthseason.md

 # Climate Distance at the Davis Garden
 Annual data might give a different result, worth presenting it both ways because that helps highlight the importance of the life history differences
-To get confidence intervals could do some bootstrapping - samples some of the 30 years and calculates it and so on - Julin could help with the code

 Options: